The Mengerian Stress Index: From Spec to Live Dashboard

 The dashboard does not capture saleability stress in instruments without paper-physical analogs.
 Equity markets, for example, do not have a "physical share" analog in the same sense that gold has bullion.
 The framework's claims about saleability still apply to equity, but the proxies above will not detect equity-specific stress until it propagates into the credit-market or funding-market components.

-The thresholds are reference points, not laws.
-The 1.0, 2.0, 3.0 thresholds are calibrated against historical episodes whose underlying conditions may not exactly recur.
+Thresholds are reference points, not laws.
+The threshold levels embedded in the live dashboard are calibrated against historical episodes whose underlying conditions may not exactly recur.
 The framework treats the MSI as a trajectory indicator rather than a level indicator: the rate of change and the persistence of elevations matter more than whether a specific threshold is crossed.

 The framework's predictions are not falsifiable in any clean Popperian sense.
 The MSI predicts that elevated readings precede crisis events, but the timing and specific trigger of those events are not predicted.
 A skeptic can always argue that an elevated MSI was a false positive that simply preceded a crisis happening for unrelated reasons.
 The framework's response is that across multiple historical episodes, the MSI lead-time is consistent enough that the alternative explanation (that all of these events happened to coincide with elevated MSI readings by chance) is implausible.
 But the framework does not claim more than this.

-With this essay the series has now produced both the diagnostic apparatus (the framework, the proxies, the dashboard) and the constructive proposals (the housing trilogy, the on-chain assessment).
+With this essay the series has now produced both the diagnostic apparatus (the framework, the proxies, the live dashboard) and the constructive proposals (the housing trilogy, the on-chain assessment).
 Future essays will return to specific applications as conditions warrant — the next event in the global financial system, the next regulatory development, the next AI-mediated structural change.
 The framework exists to make sense of those events as they arrive.
 The dashboard exists to read their early signals.
-The constructive proposals exist to suggest what better arrangements might look like.
-This is the New Austrian Economics as a working program.
 The work continues.